react-native-community/discussions-and-proposals/proposals/0759-react-native-frameworks.md

 The Authors & Maintainers of React Native libraries and tools have played such a crucial role in the development of React Native.

 The intention of this document is **not** to drop responsibilities on their shoulders.
 The React Native team is fully committed to supporting React Native in the same capacity as we’ve been doing to this day.
-But we believe that by clearly defining our **boundaries**, we could build a **better ecosystem** for everyone and foster further growth to increase adoption and stability of React Native.
+We believe that by clearly defining our **boundaries**, we could build a **better ecosystem** for everyone and foster further growth to increase adoption and stability of React Native.

 This is one of the **goals** we set ourselves when defining what a React Native Framework is, among others: